tuiwidgets/tuiwidgets/doc/ZLayout.rst

    .. cpp:function:: ZWidget *widget() const

-      Returns the widget anchestor of this layout or nullptr if none exists.
+      Returns the widget ancestor of this layout or :cpp:expr:`nullptr` if none exists.

    **Protected Functions**